-The Connellan Airways Hangar was erected in 1940/41 at the Townsite aerodrome, the site of the Museum, serving as the main base of operations for the Airways (later Connair) until all operations ceased by June 1968.
-The limitations of the aerodrome for larger aircraft operations now needed as Alice Springs grew forced the airline to move to what is now referred to as the Seven Mile aerodrome and finally, the present airport.
+The icon & Heritage listed Connellan Airways hangar, a feature of this aviation precinct was erected in 1940/41 at what was called Townsite aerodrome, serving as the main base of operations for the Connellan Airways (later Connair) until all operations ceased in June 1968.
+Townsite & nearby landing strips were unsuitable for larger aircraft operations now needed to service the growing town of Alice Springs.
+The airline was forced to move to what is now referred to as Seven Mile aerodrome before eventually moving to the site of the present airport.

-The Museum’s doors were open in May 1979 thanks to vital financial assistance from the NT Government, crucial in establishing the Museum, along with the terrific public response.
+The Connellan Airways hangar was open as a museum in May 1979 thanks to vital financial assistance from the NT Government along with the terrific public response.

-It is now possible for people to visit the Museum free of charge and find out for themselves the extraordinary history of pioneering aviation which took off from Townsite and the role it played in the development of Central Australia.
+We invite people to visit the aviation precinct free of charge (donations are most welcome) and find out about the extraordinary history of pioneering aviation which ‘took off’ from Townsite and the role it played in the development of Central Australia.